Openness to Life is at the Center of True Development

 However, it’s long been known that statistics touting an “unmet need” for contraception are totally bogus: they’re an invention of contraception-providing, pro-population control activists and organizations to justify their overwhelming emphasis on providing plastic and pills, rather than the nutrition and healthcare that many women in third world countries are actually demanding.
 Included in UN-generated “unmet need” statistics, for instance, are women who could easily access contraception if they wanted to, but who don’t want to, whether for personal or religious reasons.
 What a joke!

 Unfortunately, Melinda has also repeatedly and publicly touted her status as a “devout” Catholic, while simultaneously dismissing Catholic moral teaching on sexual matters as outmoded, and even fatally dangerous to women.
 In an interview earlier this month with David Rubenstein, for instance, Melinda described contraception as “the greatest anti-poverty tool we have,” and repeated the misleading claim that “200 million women” are asking for contraception, stated “we weren’t delivering it.”
-In response to a question about how she squared her decision to focus on contraception with her Catholic faith, Gates responded that “it was a difficult decision for me because of my Catholic roots.”
-“I am still Catholic,” she said.
-“But when I met so many women around the world, and they would discuss with me that this was literally a life and death crisis for me as a mom … I had to wrestle with my Catholic faith and ask myself, what do I believe in?
-I believe in saving lives.
-So, this was the right thing to do.”
+In response to a question about how she squared her decision to focus on contraception with her Catholic faith, Gates responded, “It was a difficult decision for me because of my Catholic roots.”
+She said:

-To listen to Ms. Gates then, the Catholic Church must not believe in saving lives, because allowing women to have the children many wish is somehow a “life or death crisis.”
+To listen to Mrs. Gates then, the Catholic Church must not believe in saving lives, because allowing women to have the children many wish is somehow a “life or death crisis.”

 What the Catholic Church Teaches